-The Company has made certain assumptions and judgements when applying ASC 842 including the adoption of the package of practical expedients available for transition.
-The practical expedients did not require the Company to reassess (i) whether expired or existing contracts contained leases, (ii) lease classification for expired or existing leases and (iii) previously capitalized initial direct costs.
-The Company also elected not to recognize right-of-use assets and lease liabilities for short-term leases (lease terms of twelve months or less).
+The Company has made certain assumptions and judgments when applying ASC 842, the Company elected not to recognize right-of-use assets and lease liabilities for short-term leases (lease terms of twelve months or less).

-Operating lease arrangements primarily consist of office, warehouse, and test house leases expiring during different years through 2025.
-The facility leases have original lease terms of approximately two to five years and may contain options to extend up to 5 years and/or terminate early.
+Operating lease arrangements primarily consist of office, warehouse and test house leases expiring during different years through 2025.
+The facility leases have original lease terms of approximately one to five years and may contain options to extend up to 5 years and/or terminate early.
 Options to extend are included in leased right-of-use assets and lease liabilities in the consolidated balance sheet when we are reasonably certain to renew a lease.
 Since the implicit rate of such leases is unknown and we may not be reasonably certain to renew leases, the Company has elected to apply a collateralized incremental borrowing rate to facility leases on the original lease term in calculating the present value of future lease payments.
-As of December 31, 2022 and 2021, the weighted average discount rate for operating leases was 3.9% and 3.6%, respectively, and the weighted average remaining lease term for operating leases was 2.7 years and 3.7 years, respectively.
+As of December 31, 2023 and 2022, the weighted average discount rate for operating leases was 3.8% and 3.9%, respectively, and the weighted average remaining lease term for operating leases was 1.8 years and 2.7 years, respectively.

 The Company has entered into various short-term operating leases, primarily for test houses and office equipment with initial terms of 12 months or less.
-These short-term leases are not recorded on the Company's consolidated balance sheet and the related short-term lease expense was \$0.2 million and \$0.1 million for the year ended December 31, 2022 and 2021 respectively.
-Total operating lease cost was \$1.0 million and \$1.4 million for the year ended December 31, 2022 and 2021, respectively.
+These short-term leases are not recorded on the Company's consolidated balance sheet and the related short-term lease expense was \$0.1 million and \$0.2 million for the year ended December 31, 2023 and 2022, respectively.
+Total operating lease cost were \$1.0 million for each year ended December 31, 2023 and 2022.

-The table below presents aggregate future minimum payments due under leases, reconciled to lease liabilities included in the consolidated balance sheet as of December 31, 2022 (in thousands):
+The table below presents aggregate future minimum payments due under leases, reconciled to lease liabilities included in the consolidated balance sheet as of December 31, 2023 (in thousands):

-2023 \$ 978

-2024 904
+2024 \$ 903

 2025 687

-Total minimum payments 2,569
+Total minimum payments 1,590

-Less imputed interest (133)
+Less imputed interest (54)

-Less unrealized translation gain 4
+Less unrealized translation gain 3

-Total lease liabilities 2,440
+Total lease liabilities 1,539

-Less short-term lease liabilities (904)
+Less short-term lease liabilities (865)

-Long-term lease liability \$ 1,536
+Long-term lease liability \$ 674